 And now you can cut TCI raster and mask to tiles and use them to train your segmentation model.

-In this article, I tried to provide the Reader with some basics on preparing aerial/satellite images to some Computer Vision processing.
+In this article, I tried to provide the Reader with some basics on preparing aerial/satellite images for some Computer Vision processing.
 Gave some knowledge on how to work with most-used data types as .shp, .geojson, .tiff, .jp2 using satellite data competition as an example.
-Also, I described some major pitfalls, which the newcomers can meet.
+Also, I described some major pitfalls, that newcomers can meet.
 I hope it will help you start off faster with the new data type.